Scarecrow1965/EncodeAIBootcamp/README.md

 Program uses basic pattern matching to determine which of the three features the user is asking about.
 With commas and "ands", it is assumed to be a list of ingrediants and there is a small dictionary of cooking related keywords that indicate a recipe.
 Anything outside of these patterns is assumed to be a request for recipe instructions (or potentially invalid).

+ChefGPT_MLittle_I2.py
+The AI assistant is an Italian American from The Bronx in New York City and is passionate about Italian cuisine but doesn't have deep knowledge.
+As such, this persona will answer questions like "Poutine" and "Hoagie" and respond with an Italian flare where the Italian chef will not entertain these questions.

 ## Prerequisites

 - Python 3.7+